TanStack/router/docs/README.md

 +BLOG_INDEX_ID=<YOUR_BLOG_INDEX_ID>
 ```

 Now it will work.
-Run `yarn dev` to get going.
+Run `npm start dev` to get going.

 If you get stuck or need help, [send a DM to Jared](https://twitter.com/jaredpalmer) on Twitter.